 Skipping meals leads to overeating the wrong foods for a quick energy fix.
 Therefore, another way to get your brain to say no to the extra holiday cookies, cakes, and office snacks is to plan a healthy and filling breakfast, lunch, and dinner.

 When you get used to filling up on nutritious food, you’ll look forward to preparing and eating it.
 On that note, there are so many options to select from in the variety of meats, fruits, vegetables, and grains, so only eat what you like.
 If you don’t prepare food at home that is both healthy and delicious, it’s easy for your brain to say yes to holiday sweets.

-You can be victorious in your efforts of how to get your brain to say no to the extra holiday cookies, cakes and office snacks.
-Focus more on the company of friends, relatives, and co-workers, and not so much on the food.
+You can be victorious in your efforts to get your brain to say no to the extra holiday cookies, cakes, and office snacks.
+Focus more on the company of friends, relatives, and co-workers and not so much on the food.
 Also, keep in mind that the key jubilant months of the year are November and December.
 That’s only two months out of twelve.
-This leaves ten months out of the year where the pressure to eat sweets on a regular basis isn’t so high.
+This leaves ten months out of the year when the pressure to eat sweets on a regular basis isn’t so high.
 Remain in control.
 You got this.

 7 Steps to Limit Daily Sugar Intake Once and For All